tea2code/fantasy-rts/README.md

         sprites:
             namespace: <string, "Namespace part.">
-            image: <id, optional, "Id of the image.">
+            image: <id, optional, "Default id of the image.">
-            width: <int, optional, "Width of the sprite.">
-            height: <int, optional, "Height of the sprite.">
             sprite:
                 - name: <string, "Namespace end part.">
                   image: <id, optional, "Id of the image.">
                   x: <int,  "X-coordinate of the sprite.">
                   y: <int, "Y-coordinate of the sprite.">
+                - name: <string, "Namespace end part.">
+                  image: <id, optional, "Id of the image.">
+                  multiple:
-                  width: <int, optional, "Width of the sprite.">
+                    - x: <int,  "X-coordinate of the sprite.">
-                  height: <int, optional, "Height of the sprite.">
+                      y: <int, "Y-coordinate of the sprite.">
+                      chance: <float, "The chance that this sprite is selected.">

         mappings:
             namespace: <string, "Namespace part.">